 The third most common source of mass-marketing fraud prosecutions is investment opportunity schemes.
 These schemes involve direct solicitation of prospective investors, usually via phone or email.
 In some cases, the solicitor will fail to invest the customer’s funds as promised, while others require the investor to recruit additional investors in order to reap a reward.
 Unfortunately, many of those who are investigated for and charged with mass-marketing fraud were not even aware that their conduct was illegal.
-It is especially important for these individuals to contact an experienced white collar crime attorney who may be able to help get their charges reduced or even dismissed.
+It is especially important for these individuals to contact a skilled white collar crime attorney in Miami who may be able to help get their charges reduced or even dismissed.

 ★ ★ ★ ★ ★

 “"In this world it is not always "what" you know, it is truly "who" you know."”- Robert D., on Google

 “"Jeff is not only a colleague, he is one of my closest friends, someone I respect and admire for the way he has served and continues to serve his clients."”- David Elden, on Google